laravel/docs/installation.md

 <a name="install-laravel"></a>
 ## Install Laravel

+### Via Laravel Installer

+First, download the [Laravel installer PHAR archive](http://laravel.com/laravel.phar).
+For convenience, rename the file to `laravel` and move it to `/usr/local/bin`.
+Once installed, the simple `laravel new` command will create a fresh Laravel installation in the directory you specify.
+For instance, `laravel new blog` would create a directory named `blog` containing a fresh Laravel installation with all dependencies installed.
+This method of installation is much faster than installing via Composer.

 ### Via Composer Create-Project

-You may install Laravel by issuing the Composer `create-project` command in your terminal:
+You may also install Laravel by issuing the Composer `create-project` command in your terminal:

 	composer create-project laravel/laravel --prefer-dist